Lab 4 - Moore Elevator Controller#

 ../_images/lab4_basic_controller.png

-Fig. 38 Basic Elevator Controller user interface#
+Fig. 38 Single-Elevator Controller user interface#

 • The elevator takes 0.5 seconds to move between floors